A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

+Figure \ref{fig:7a} shows the wavefields calculated analytically using the dipole integral formula \eqref{eq:gr-dipole1}.
+Figure \ref{fig:7b} presents the full-waveform approximation of the far-field integral formula \eqref{eq:gr-rsd}, computed using Algorithm \ref{alg:1} with a mass source discretized according to Eq.~\eqref{eq:mass-p2-dis}, which is added to the equation of continuity.
+As previously discussed, this approximation relies on two key assumptions: (1) the far-field condition \( k x_{\fd} \gg 1 \), and (2) the source is assumed to be omnidirectional, enforced by setting \(\bn \cdot \frac{\bx_{\fd}}{x_{\fd}} = 1\) in Eq.~\eqref{eq:gr-rsd}.
+In contrast, Figure \ref{fig:7c} illustrates the wavefield approximated using the full-waveform approach in Algorithm~\ref{alg:1}, with a discretized force source defined by Eq.~\eqref{eq:force-dis} added to the equation of motion.

+All wavefields are evaluated at grid points lying in the plane \(\bx^1 = 2.94~\text{cm}\) and at a single time instant, \(t = 45~\mu\text{s}\).
+The grid points are subsampled by a factor of 4 for clarity.
+For reference, the center of the emitter disk is located at the origin of the Cartesian coordinate system (not shown in the figure).

+As seen in Figure~\ref{fig:7b}, the limiting assumptions—particularly the omnidirectionality condition—introduce noticeable discrepancies when compared to the analytic solution in Figure~\ref{fig:7a}.
+However, Figure~\ref{fig:7c} demonstrates that the full-waveform approximation of the dipole integral formula~\eqref{eq:gr-dipole1}, implemented via the discretized force source term (Eq.~\eqref{eq:force-dis}) incorporated into the equation of motion in Algorithm~\ref{alg:1}, yields a wavefield that closely matches the analytical result.

-Figures \ref{fig:8a}, \ref{fig:8b}, \ref{fig:8c} and \ref{fig:8d} show the wavefields approximated and recorded on the receiver positions 1, 5, 9 and 13, respectively.
-These receivers were shown in figure \ref{fig:3a}.
-As described in section \ref{sec:re-mo}, a spherical-coordinates representation of the receiver positions are considered in this experiment.
-Accordingly, for these receiver positions, the radius $r$ and the azimuthal angle $\theta$ are fixed, and are set $r=6.5$cm and $\theta=\pi/4$, respectively.
-The positions are then changed by the polar angles $\varphi$, which led to changes in $ \bn \cdot \bx/x $ by $\text{cos}(\varphi)$.
-As shown in these figures, for all the chosen receiver positions, a full-field approximation of the \textit{dipole} integral formula \eqref{eq:gr-rs-d2} by using algorithm \ref{alg:1} and a vector-valued momentum source (Eq. \eqref{eq:force-dis}), has approximated wavefield solutions which match the analytic formula.
+Figures \ref{fig:8a}, \ref{fig:8b}, \ref{fig:8c}, and \ref{fig:8d} show the wavefields approximated and recorded at receiver positions 1, 5, 9, and 13, respectively.
+These receiver positions are depicted in Figure \ref{fig:3a}.
+As described in Section \ref{sec:re-mo}, the receiver positions are represented in spherical coordinates for this experiment.
+Specifically, for the selected receiver positions, the radius \( r \) and the azimuthal angle \( \theta \) are fixed at \( r = 6.5~\text{cm} \) and \( \theta = \pi/4 \), respectively.
+The positions vary only by the polar angle \( \varphi \), resulting in changes to \( \bn \cdot \bx / x \).

+As illustrated in these figures, for all selected receiver positions, the full-waveform approximation of the dipole integral formula~\eqref{eq:gr-dipole1}, computed using Algorithm~\ref{alg:1} with a vector-valued force source discretized via Eq.~\eqref{eq:force-dis}, produces wavefield solutions that closely match those obtained from the analytical formula.
+However, wavefields approximated using the same algorithm with a mass source discretized using Eq.~\eqref{eq:mass-p2-dis} exhibit large discrepancies compared to the analytical solution calculated using the \textit{Field II} toolbox.
+These discrepancies are primarily attributed to obliquity effects.